 - Strive to be a good listener

-- Understand the value of pay-it-fwd, give first and expect nothing in return.
+- Understand the value of paying-it-forward, give first, and expect nothing in return.

 - Are genuine and lead by example.

-- Are direct, tell the truth but are not an a$$ about it.
+- Are direct, tell the truth but are not jerks about it.

 - Learn as much from the Founders as the Founders from them.